vivian-dai/Primes-as-a-Service/README.md

 ### Backend

-The backend of our app (prime generation) is a FastAPI endpoint hosted on Deta.
+The backend of our app (prime generation) is a FastAPI endpoint hosted on [Deta](https://www.deta.sh/).

-You can test it out here: https://lpdet4.deta.dev/gentestprime The docuentation is here: https://lpdet4.deta.dev/docs An API key is required for production prime generation.
+You can test it out here: https://lpdet4.deta.dev/gentestprime <br>
+The documentation for the API endpoint is here: https://lpdet4.deta.dev/docs <br>
+Note: An API key is required for production prime generation.

 To self host the FastAPI endpoint, run `uvicorn main:app --reload`, and see your app running at http://127.0.0.1:8000.